Definition

 - Nutritional status

-- The status of the immune system and the ability to initiate and resolve inflammation.
+- Status of the immune system, and its ability to initiate and resolve inflammation

 Prevention

-Cover wire floors, or rough surfaces with a sturdy covering to prevent abrasions.
-Examples of coverings can include vinyl floor covering, plastic needlepoint canvas, carpeting, towels, self stick tiles, plastic placemats, fiberboard, and plexiglass.
+- Cover wire floors, or rough surfaces with a sturdy covering to prevent abrasions.
+Examples of coverings can include vinyl floor covering, plastic needlepoint canvas, carpeting, towels, self-stick tiles, plastic place-mats, fiberboard, and Plexiglas.

 References